armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

 First, we’ll start by creating LoadBalancer Services which will expose the API (Gate) and the UI (Deck) via a Load Balancer in your cloud provider.
 We’ll do this by running the commands below and creating the spin-gate-public and spin-deck-public Services.

-`NAMESPACE` is the Kubernetes namespace where your Spinnaker install is located.
-Halyard defaults to spinnaker unless explicitly overridden.
+`NAMESPACE` is the Kubernetes namespace where your Armory install is located.
+Halyard defaults Armory unless explicitly overridden.

 > Note: If you want to secure each endpoint with SSL, change it to `443` and continue through the guide.